 Notes on Pricing

-All of our data was collected from actual cruises based on fares found on each cruise line’s website during the summer and fall of 2017.
-These prices can still be used as a rough guide to illustrate the average price differential between one or more cruise itineraries.
+All of our data was collected from actual cruises based on fares found on each cruise line’s website.
+These prices can be used as a rough guide to illustrate the average price differential between one or more cruise itineraries.
 Our intent is to update the tables annually.

 A Travel Agent Can Still Get You A Deal